orientechnologies/orientdb-docs/studio/server-management/Studio-Query-Profiler.md

 # _Query Profiler_ Panel

 Starting from version 2.2, Studio Enterprise Edition includes a functionality called _Profiling_.
-To understand how Profiling works, please refer to the [Profiler](../tuning/Profiler.md) page.
+To understand how Profiling works, please refer to the [Profiler](../../tuning/Profiler.md) page.

 In the above section you can choose the server in order to investigate queries executed on it and manage the local cache.

-NOTE: _This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
-If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.
+>**NOTE**: This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
+If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support).

 ## Query